rogerniesten/korifi-on-kind/README.md

 As a last demo all apps will be shown per user (admin (kind-korifi), anton, roger).

-## Demo 2: Install a 3rd party functionality as service via the korifi marketplace
+## Demo: Install a 3rd party functionality as service via the korifi marketplace
-TODO: This demo still needs to be refactored and tested on both KIND and AKS!

 This example described how to install a dummy service via a OSBAPI compatible service-broker using the korifi marketplace.
 First attempt was to create a 'real' service (e.g. mysql), but there were too many issues (probably due to lack of understanding at that point) and deplicated repositories.
 Therefore the service broker https://github.com/cloudfoundry-community/worlds-simplest-service-broker was used with a dummy service.

 Prerequisits: